I’m going to say one word and then I want you to try to visualize the type of person that the term describes. That word is hippie.

 It soon became clear that the lack of medical care and provisions made it nearly impossible to treat the men at the camp.
 Mary sought and received permission from General Burnside to take the sickest men back to Washington to receive better treatment.
 There were so many men packed into the train that they had no choice but to place the less sick on top of the freight cars.
 Given little for the journey in the way of supplies, Mary did her best to care and comfort the many soldiers aboard.

 Once the troops were delivered to Washington hospitals, Mary headed back out to the front.
 This time she found herself right in the thick of it as the Battle of Fredericksburg erupted in December of 1862.
-With thousands of wounded pouring in from the battlefield, Mary’s skill as a physician and surgeon were put to good use.
+With thousands of wounded pouring in from the battlefield, Mary’s skill as a physician and surgeon was put to good use.
 An appeal was made to the Secretary of War by Dr. Preston King, who worked alongside Mary at Fredericksburg, to get Mary compensation for her efforts.
-She was once again denied the commission, supposedly because there were no provisions in the law to allow for appointment of a female doctor.
+She was once again denied the commission, supposedly because there were no provisions in the law to allow for the appointment of a female doctor.

 From the onset of the war, Mary felt that doctors were amputating far more limbs than was absolutely necessary.
 Being so close to the battlefield in Fredericksburg made her even more certain that she was correct.
 As both a female and non-commissioned doctor, Mary was unable to stand up to medical authorities and express her concerns.
 Instead, she chose a much more subversive approach.